What is that White Powder on the Grass?

 How to Control Powdery Mildew in the Lawn

 - Control is easy if you do not wait too long.
-An application of Fungus Fighter will slow the spread.
+In spring, an application of Fungus Fighter will slow the spread.
 Fungus Fighter is available in a spray form or a granular application.

 - Keep your mower blade sharp.
 Set your mower height down a little shorter if you are mowing over 3 inches tall.
 A shorter cut helps the dew to dry faster, and you should be able to mow off some of the white powder.